OfficialMuffin/ProjectZeus/README.md

 # ProjectZeus
-This repo will contain one of my projects that I will be working on for some time.
+*****PLEASE DO NOT COPY OR DISTRIBUTE THIS PROJECT***** This project that I will be working on when I have free time is a text-based, RPG type game with a PUBG twist.

-PLEASE DO NOT COPY OR DISTRIBUTE THIS PROJECT
+In case you have no idea what PUBG (PlayerUnknowns Battlegrounds) is then I suggest you research first.